Tales of stellar and binary co-evolution, told by stellar oscillations -- Binary demographics and their impact on stellar mass, orbits, and age estimates in main-sequence and red-giant stars: Sample definition

-As source of binarity indicators, we use the non-single-star catalog \citep[NSS\change{,}][]{Arenou2023}, published as part of the third data release (DR3) of the ESA \Gaia mission \citep{ESAGaiaPrusti2016, GaiaDR3Vallenari2022}.
+As a source of binarity indicators, we used the non-single-star catalog \citep[NSS\change{,}][]{Arenou2023}, published as part of the third data release (DR3) of the ESA \Gaia mission \citep{ESAGaiaPrusti2016, GaiaDR3Vallenari2022}.
 It provides several sub-catalogs.
 The Gaia Collaboration cautions that the selection effects of the NSS catalog are difficult to quantify due to the heterogeneous detection algorithms used in its processing pipeline \citep{Halbwachs2023}.
 Recent studies have started to address this challenge by modeling the detection probabilities of astrometric binaries \citep{ElBadry2024, Lam2024}.

-First, we use the catalog of two-body orbit solutions (TBO), which presents about half a million orbital parameters derived from the RV time series, obtained with the {\Gaia Radial Velocity Spectrometer} \citep[RVS,][]{Katz2022}, astrometry \citep{Holl2023, Halbwachs2023} and photometry \citep{Mowlavi2023}. \cite{Arenou2023} point out that these are binary candidates for which completeness was chosen over purity.
-We follow a similar approach and do not filter solutions based on \GaiaDR significance.
+First, we used the catalog of two-body orbit solutions (TBO), which presents about half a million orbital parameters derived from the RV time series, obtained with the {\Gaia Radial Velocity Spectrometer} \citep[RVS,][]{Katz2022}, astrometry \citep{Holl2023, Halbwachs2023} and photometry \citep{Mowlavi2023}. \cite{Arenou2023} point out that these are binary candidates for which completeness was chosen over purity.
+We followed a similar approach and did not filter solutions based on \GaiaDR significance.
 From a detailed comparison of the SB9 catalog \citep[Ninth Catalog of Spectroscopic Binary Orbits;][]{Pourbaix2004}, \cite{Beck2024} showed a good agreement for orbital periods P$_\mathrm{orb}$\,$\lesssim$\,1,500\,days.
 We adopt a solution from the TBO as a binary candidate if at least the orbital period is provided in the catalog.
-For stars for which a single star model can not sufficiently explain the proper motion and no spectroscopic solution for an orbit was found, \cite{Arenou2023} provides non-linear or acceleration solutions (hereafter NLAC).
+For stars for which a single star model cannot sufficiently explain the proper motion and no spectroscopic solution for an orbit was found, \cite{Arenou2023} provides nonlinear or acceleration solutions (hereafter NLAC).
 The comparison with the SB9 confirmed that NLAC solutions indicate binaries with orbital periods typically much longer than 1,000\,days \citep{Beck2024}.